paarthtandon/watermark-discord-bot/README.md

-# discord-bots
+# Watermark Bot

-Repo used to store my silly discord bots.
+This bot watermarks any image that is sent in a discord channel.